Uluak-alt/vibe-switch/extension/README.md

 ## 🐛 Troubleshooting

 ### Extension not appearing
-- Make sure you're on a supported site (ChatGPT, Claude, or Gemini)
+- Make sure you're on a supported site (ChatGPT or Gemini)
 - Try refreshing the page
 - Check if extension is enabled in `chrome://extensions/`